U. S. Sentencing Commission’s

 Training and Outreach

-The Commission continued to fulfill its statutory duty to provide seminars, workshops, and training programs for judges, probation officers, law clerks, prosecutors and defense attorneys on federal sentencing issues, including application of the guidelines in FY 2015.
-Commissioners and Commission staff conducted nearly 100 discrete education and training programs to persons connected with the sentencing process from almost all 94 federal districts.
-The training events included programs for specific districts and circuits, specialized training for new probation officers, and training for newly appointed judges.
+The Commission continues to fulfill its statutory duty to provide seminars, workshops, and training programs for judges, probation officers, law clerks, prosecutors, and defense attorneys on federal sentencing issues, including application of the guidelines.
+In FY 2017, commissioners and Commission staff conducted training programs to persons connected with the federal sentencing process from nearly all 94 federal districts, through discrete education programs, including programs for specific districts and circuits, specialized training programs for new probation officers and Criminal Justice Act attorneys, among others.

-In September 2015, the Commission held its annual national training seminar in New Orleans, Louisiana with nearly 1,000 attendees, including more than 70 federal judges appointed within the past five years.
+In FY 2017, the Commission held two annual national training seminars in Baltimore, Maryland, in May, and Denver, Colorado, in September.
+More than 850 guidelines users, including federal probation officers, prosecutors, defense attorneys, and judges, attended the seminars.
 Commissioners and Commission staff also participated in academic programs, symposia, and circuit conferences as part of the ongoing discussion of federal sentencing issues.

 The Commission’s efforts are calibrated to protect public safety and provide that the statutory purposes of sentencing are achieved.
 The Commission will continue these efforts going forward and is prioritizing ways to make the guidelines work better, thus promoting efficiency and effectiveness and reducing unnecessary litigation.